-- c) Malfunction of limiter/logger: - limiter/logger given by the organiser, the competitor will have a reflight. - limiter/logger of the competitor, a penalty in F5B/F of 100 p and in F5D of 20% of the flyers time, must be given.
+- c) Malfunction of limiter/logger: - limiter/logger given by the organiser, the competitor will have a reflight. - limiter/logger of the competitor, a penalty in F5B/F of 100 p must be given.

 Only one of these two systems can be used at a contest.
 The organiser must decide which of these two systems he will use and indicate clearly in the invitation.